New users get 3 free summaries! Upgrade for unlimited access to 1,000+ book summaries.

 • Ask the book with AI

-Preview of the The Gales of November Book Summary
+What is in the The Gales of November book summary?

 The story begins by overturning a common assumption: that danger belongs to saltwater and safety to inland lakes.
 The Great Lakes, vast enough to generate their own weather systems, behave less like calm reservoirs and more like unpredictable seas.
 Their sheer size allows winds to build immense waves in a remarkably short time, and those waves behave very differently from ocean swells.
 Instead of long, rolling rises, freshwater waves form steeply and cluster close together, creating sharp peaks and deep troughs that strike ships again and again without relief.